dcsil/Horizon-Labs/project/frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Chat Persistence

+- The chat experience stores the session identifier in `localStorage` (`horizon-chat-session-id`) so reloading the browser restores the same conversation.
+- On load the UI calls `GET /chat/history?session_id=...` to fetch previous turns and display them before opening a new SSE stream.
+- Ensure the backend is running with persistence enabled (Firestore credentials) so history requests succeed.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: